Thermal mass flow meter

 Thermal mass flow meters, also known as thermal dispersion or immersible mass flow meters, comprise a family of instruments for the measurement of the total mass flow rate of a fluid, primarily gases, flowing through closed conduits.
-A second type is the capillary-tube type of thermal mass flow meter.
+Thermal mass flow meters measure fluid mass flow rate indirectly by measuring the difference in temperature before and after a heating element.
+The difference in temperature measurements will vary proportionally to the mass flow rate of the fluid because of convection.
 Many mass flow controllers (MFC) which combine a mass flow meter, electronics and a valve are based on this design.
-Furthermore, a thermal mass flow meter can be built by measuring temperature differential across a silicon-based MEMS chip.